 Non-prescriptive illustrative example.
 See Note 1 on page 6.
-Note this section illustrates the building form of both the 900-block and 1045 Yates.
+Note this section illustrates the building form of the east side of the 900-block.

 1. Bird's eye view looking east.
 The generous setback of the towers opens up the view to the sky along View.